-XEODesign (pronounced zee-oh-design) is an award winning firm that helps organizations increase engagement with play.
-We identify ways to increase engagement by eliminating factors that prevent play, and uncover new opportunities for creating experiences based on what players like the most about games.
+XEODesign (pronounced zee-oh-design) is an award-winning firm that helps organizations increase engagement with play.
+We identify ways to increase engagement by eliminating factors that prevent play, and we uncover new opportunities for creating experiences based on what players like the most about games.

 Our continuing research on why we play games helps us unearth new methods for increasing engagement with play.

 The people at XEODesign are committed to being the best Player Experience practitioners.

 XEODesign engages full-time and contract team members, all experts in interface design, game design, and player research.

 A world-renowned game researcher, designer, and speaker who makes games more fun, Nicole Lazzaro discovered the Four Keys to Fun in 2004, a model used by hundreds of thousands of game developers worldwide.
 She used this model to design the iPhone's first accelerometer game in 2007, Tilt World.
 One of the 100 most influential women in high tech, top 20 women working in video games, and top 10 women in gamification, Nicole's work has been widely cited by global news media such as Wired, Fast Company, CNN, CNET, and the Wall Street Journal.
 She has advised the White House and the US State Department on the use of games to unlock human potential to improve our world.